ministryofjustice/cloud-platform-environments-checker/README.md

 To list namespaces which exist in the cluster, but which are not defined in the [env-repo]

     . .env.live1; make list-orphaned-namespaces

-### Listing AWS resources in an orphaned namespaces

-Assuming an orphaned namespace called `mynamespace`

-    . .env.live1; NAMESPACE=mynamespace make delete-namespace

-### Deleting AWS resources and the namespace which owns them

-Assuming a namespace called `mynamespace`

-    . .env.live1; NAMESPACE=mynamespace DESTROY=destroy make delete-namespace

-NB: This will **delete all AWS resources owned by the namespace, and the namespace itself** You will not be prompted for confirmation.

 ### Invoking the scripts locally